LDannijs/PatchPeek/README.md

 > This project requires at least `Node 18`

 - Clone the repo
-- Open a terminal in the `PatchPeek` folder
-- Then run:
+- In the terminal, run:

 ```
 npm install